 Click for article summary...

 The report from PwC's 29th Global CEO Survey reveals that CEOs increasingly see technological change, including AI adoption, as a central challenge; 42% cite keeping pace with tech transformation as a top concern.
 Despite heavy AI investment, only a small minority of organisations report that AI has delivered both cost savings and revenue gains, and more than half say they have seen no significant financial benefit from AI to date.
-The findings highlight a widening gap between companies that have built strong AI foundations and embedded AI across products, services and decision-making and those still struggling to scale.

 click to return...